minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 func map<T, E: Error>(_ transform: (Element) throws(E) -> T) rethrows -> [T]
 ```

+#### Throwing in asynchronous `for..in` loops

+The asynchronous `for..in` loop uses an underspecified notion of ["rethrowing" protocol conformances](https://github.com/apple/swift-evolution/blob/main/proposals/0298-asyncsequence.md#rethrows) to make it possible for iteration over an asynchronous sequence to be throwing when the sequence's `next()` operation may throw, and non-throwing otherwise.
+With typed throws, the `AsyncSequence` protocol will gain an associated type `Failure` that provides the thrown error type for the iterator's `next()` operation (see details in the section *Standard library adoption*).

+When a `for..in` loop iterators over an `AsyncSequence`, the iteration can throw the `Failure` type of the `AsyncSequence`.
+When the `Failure` type is `Never`, the loop cannot throw and does not require `try`.
+This provides a mechanism for handling throwing and non-throwing asynchronous `for..in` loops consistently.

 ### Subtyping rules

 A function type that throws an error of type `A` is a subtype of a function type that differs only in that it throws an error of type `B` when `A` is a subtype of `B`.
 As previously noted, a `throws` function that does not specify the thrown error type will have a thrown type of `any Error`, and a non-throwing function has a thrown error type of `Never`.
 For subtyping purposes, `Never` is assumed to be a subtype of all error types.